The Future of Data Protection

 Why 2-factor Authentication?

 2-factor authentication is the risk management of identity thefts and frauds in the digital world.
-The technological advancements in the digital world are skyrocketing at a bewildering speed, due to entrant millenials and Gnz’s who do everything form to socializing to shopping on the web, which enforces the threat of data breaches and prifliges.
+The technological advancements in the digital world are skyrocketing at a bewildering speed due to entrant Millenials and Gnz’s who do everything from socializing to shopping on the web, which enforces the threat of data breaches and privileges.

-To combat the rising threats enhanced and added security must be adopted other than incorporating such technologies, it is essential to adopt such practices that do not give a chance for scams such as phishing and spam such as phishing and spam to happen.
+To combat the rising threats, enhanced and added security must be adopted.
+Other than incorporating such technologies, it is essential to adopt such practices that do not allow scams such as phishing and spam such as phishing and spam to happen.

-Although many companies have adopted 2FA, there are still many businesses that need to inaugurate it within their entities.
-It is crucial for all business entities to acquire such security to stop criminals from getting access to the company’s sensitive information and their clients.
-Mainly because they should value their customers and their privacy in the first place and secondly due to hefty fines and sanctions businesses have to go through when they are involved in security breaches.
+Although many companies have adopted 2FA, many businesses still need to inaugurate it within their entities.
+All business entities must acquire such security to stop criminals from accessing their sensitive information and their clients.
+Mainly because they should value their customers and their privacy first and secondly due to hefty fines and sanctions businesses have to go through when they are involved in security breaches.

 Customers do not see whether the company that went through a security breach was at fault or not; they assume that the company is not compatible and reliable enough.
 This eventually plummets the business reputation causing them to lose clients as well as finances.

 A phishing attack is the illegal access of sensitive details of the user, such as their PINs, passwords, login details, and more.
 The access is gained by sending phishing emails to customers either from the official website, such as a bank website, or some other websites pretending to be from the official websites.
 The email contains a link that directs the customer to their phished website claiming to be the officials.
 They ask the customer to log in through their details, and when the customer does it, their details are sent to the criminals.